SarahMcN25/pands-problem-sheet/README.md

 #### - For this program I created my own function for calculating approximation of positive floating-point number's square root.
 I called it: newtonsqrt(num).
 #### - The idea of Newton's method according to the above website is to use an estimated guess for A and then repeatedly use the answer in the formula as A until the correct answer is obtained. <<https://www.math.ubc.ca/~anstee/math104/newtonmethod.pdf>> <<https://www.school-for-champions.com/algebra/square_root_approx.htm#.YEkLyU5xfIX>>
 #### - I based my code on Newton's formula; √ N ≈ ½(N/A + A) found at <<https://www.school-for-champions.com/algebra/square_root_approx.htm#.YEkLyU5xfIX>>
-#### - In this program I decided to divide the input number by 4 as my educated guess.
+#### - In this program I decided to use the input number as the first guess.
 #### - It is important to note that the variables that are written within a function only exist in that function (Sweigart 2015, p.
 67).
 #### - This is something that caused a bit of trouble when writing this program.
 Differentiating between global scope vs local scope.
 Local scope being within a function.
 #### - > Code in global scope cannot use any local variables (Sweigart 2015, p.
 67).
 #### - In other words, a variable within a function cannot be called on outside the function.
 One can only call the function itself.
-#### - I then used a while loop to continue the equation until the statement was true in which case the else block comes into effect (VanderPlas 2016, p.
-40)(Sweigart 2015, p.
-38, 39).
+#### - I have used a for loop to create guess iteration.
-#### - While x is not equal to the user's number it will continue to calculate using the answer as the new estimated guess.
+#### - w3schools explains >The for loop actually creates an iterator object and the next() method for each loop <<https://www.w3schools.com/python/python_iterators.asp>>.
+#### - In this program I have chosen a range of 10.
+This means the for loop in this function will run the code in a loop 10 times before returning the estimated guess <<https://www.w3schools.com/python/python_for_loops.asp>> <<https://www.goeduhub.com/3398/python-program-to-find-the-square-root-number-newtons-method>>.
 #### - > When an expression is used with a return statement, the return value is what the expression evaluates to (Sweigart 2015, p.
 64).
-#### - Therefore, I needed to think about what I was asking and what the answer would be; the expression/argument and the answer/return value.
+In other words the return statement breaks the loop.
 #### - I also used the round() function in my return statement in order to round the answer to 1 decimal place.
 If I wanted to round to 2 decimal places, I would have input a 2 instead of 1.
 #### - The last step in this program is to call the function.
 The function will not do anything unless it is called <<https://www.w3schools.com/python/python_functions.asp>>.